Sharukhhh/Product-management-app/README.md

-# # # This is a Product Management Web application developed using MERN.
+# # # A Product Management Web application developed using MERN.

 User can register an account and login to the apllication and can do product management.